tricktrap-design/daily-layout-01/README.md

 ![Original art](examples/Original.png)

-### The web version, flexible and responsive
+### The web version, flexible and responsive:
 ![Flexibility](examples/labs-daily-layout-01.gif)

-I tried to avoid media queries as much as I could, you could see the ones I used adjust just a couple of texts and grid elements.
+I tried to avoid media queries as much as I could, you can see the ones I use make little adjustments to a couple of texts and grid elements.

 **Feel free to play around it with your browser's dev tools**